 Many countries like Venezuela, who are currently under U.S. government sanctions, could use cryptocurrency to undermine barriers for international transactions.
 In Venezuela, to deflect U.S. restrictions, the president has already created the Petro digital currency in order to export and profit from the country’s main natural resource: oil.
 Other countries like Russia and China have decided on similar options to make international business easier.
-For example, transaction histories would be hidden from the U.S. dominated global banking system and the IMF (International Monetary Fund) that is basically controlled by Federal Reserve in Washington, D.C.
+For example, transaction histories would be hidden from the U.S.-dominated global banking system and the IMF (International Monetary Fund) that is basically controlled by the Federal Reserve in Washington, D.C.

 One of the biggest motivators is, of course, profit.
 Right now, blockchain technology makes black market sales accessible to anyone.
-Even legitimate sales, for instance when someone doesn’t claim their Bitcoin profit on their taxes, go missing on tax forms.
+Even legitimate sales, for instance when someone doesn’t claim their Bitcoin profit on their taxes, goes missing on tax forms.
 With the ability to mine coins, trade on cryptocurrency exchanges, and sell coins at various prices, it is impossible for agencies like the IRS to discover tax evasion.
 A U.S. government cryptocurrency would not miss a single taxable coin when they have access to their own blockchain data.

 Keep fiats relevant and in command

 By creating a government-issued cryptocurrency, state currency can still be maintained.
 For example, the Russian CryptoRuble can be exchanged for rubles anytime.
 Meanwhile, regulations and bans on other cryptocurrencies are being imposed by these same governments.
 This gives the government a renewed monopoly over the country’s currency.